My name is Marlene Johansen. I was born and raised in Kolding, Denmark and have always been

 In 2010 I got an idea for my next adventure game, and I managed to create a bunch of sketches and scribbles until 2011 when I had to put the game into hibernation due to us becoming parents :-)

-In 2018 LuBlu Entertainments official website lublu.dk turned into LuBlu Media when I quit my day job and decided to become self-employed.
-It now shows what I've been doing with my time instead of drawing :-)
+In 2018 LuBlu Entertainments official website, that previously was about our mobile game development lublu.dk turned into LuBlu Media when I quit my day job and decided to become self-employed.
+Drawing is a big part of my business and I do paid commission work.
+Both detailed drawings as well as vector drawings.